samber/do/docs/docs/service-registration/package-loading.md

 - `As[Initial, Alias](Injector)` -> `Bind[Initial, Alias]()`
 - `AsNamed[Initial, Alias](Injector, string, string)` -> `BindNamed[Initial, Alias](string, string)`

-## Testing and mocking
+## Testing and mocking {#testing-and-mocking}

 A package can ship a second variant, exposing test doubles behind the same interfaces as the production services.
 Swapping `Package` for its mock counterpart in a test injector replaces every service it registers, without touching the code under test.

-This requires each service to be exposed through an interface (see [Accept interfaces, return structs](../service-invocation/accept-interfaces-return-structs.md)), with both the real and the mock implementation satisfying it.
+This requires each service to be exposed through an interface (see [Interface binding](../service-invocation/accept-interfaces-return-structs.md)), with both the real and the mock implementation satisfying it.

 <Tabs>
   <TabItem value="repository" label="pkg/repositories/user_repository.go" default>